 - File number base

-When saving the frames of an animation as a series of image files (rather than a single movie file), OVITO automatically appends the frame number to the output filename.
+When saving the frames of the animation as a series of image files (rather than a single movie file), OVITO automatically appends the frame number to the output filename.
 This setting lets you specify another base file number, i.e. an offset.
 This can be useful if you want to collect the video frames from several animation sequences in one directory and later combine them into one contiguous movie using an external video encoding software.

 - Output image size